| Dietary Calcium has recently been associated with weight loss. More

 are sick and failing to regulate calcium and this will initiate a

+further loss of function of the cell.
 These calcium-associated proteins range from those involved in cell

 movement and muscle contraction to nerve transmission, glandular secretion,